darrenleak/climanager/README.md

         command: "echo world"
 ```

-# How to setup bluff
+# How to setup climanager
-## Building bluff
+## Building climanager
 1. First step, clone this repo.
 2. Build the project.
 This should be as simple as:
 ```
-go build -o bluff
+go build -o climanager
 ```

-## After building/downloading bluff
+## After building/downloading climanager
 1. Create an actions yml file.
 You can use the example provided above.
 Or you can test with this file `https://raw.githubusercontent.com/darrenleak/CLIManager/main/actions.yml`
 2. Once the project is built, run the following:
 ```
-./bluff --init
+./climanager --init
 ```
 3.1 For shell, use `zsh`

 3.2 The action files, you need to specify the absolute path to your action files.

-# Using bluff
+# Using climanager
-Once you have built bluff you can do the following:
+Once you have built climanager you can do the following:
 ```
 ./CLIMananger helloWorld
 ```

 The `helloWorld` argument is the `action` name from the yml file example above.
 When you add new actions, you would use that action's name instead.

-# bluff Commands
+# climanager Commands
 ```
 --init                Setup the config file by asking a few questions --shell               Allow you to update the shell setting in the config